ricardoquesada/unijoysticle/DOCUMENTATION.md

 * Make sure it is NOT plugged into the Commmodore 64
 * Power it either:
   * via the micro USB cable (recommended)
-  * or by using the barrel jack: anything between 5.5V and 12V with at least 500mA should be Ok.
+  * or by using the barrel jack: anything between 5V and 12V with __at least 400mA__ should be Ok.
 * Press the RST (reset) button on the NodeMCU

-If that doesn't work (you don't see the two LEDs), probably your NodeMCU doesn't have the UniJoystiCle firmware.
+If that doesn't work (you don't see the two LEDs), probably:

+* your NodeMCU doesn't have the UniJoystiCle firmware.
 Go to the "Installing the firmware" section
+* you are using power from c64 (datasette, user port or expansion port), and the C64 doesn't have enough current

+#### When using power from the C64

+You should know that all the connected devices compete for the current.
+Example: If you have an 1541 Ultimate II, and WiModem and a UniJoystiCle, then the three of them will compete for current.
+If that is the case, most probably one of them won't work.

+Tested configurations:

+* UniJoystiCle (current from the datasette port) + regualr PSU: Works Ok.
+* UniJoystiCle (current from the datasette port) + 1541 Ultimate II + regular PSU: Works Ok.
+* UniJoystiCle (current from the datasette port) + Turbo Chameleon 64 + regular PSU: Sometimes it works, sometimes it doesn't
+* UniJoystiCle (current from the datasette port) + Turbo Chameleon 64 + [Ray Carlen's PSU](http://personalpages.tds.net/~rcarlsen/custom%20ps.html): Works Ok

 ### Joysticks don't work